DIADesignGuild/game-studio/P02/Game Design Document - P02.md

 - All the contextual info you need to play.

 #### Alt. to physical decks and online services
 If a player lacks access to an interactive deck, physical or digital, they can pick numbers ahead of time with a random number generator to determine what cards to reference during play.
 This method assumes the player isn't familiar with Tarot card numbers.
+Players can refer to any free online printable tarot deck pdf's.

 Here's the process for choosing a random card from the deck.
 Players repeat these steps for each card they need to pull for the current level.